rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 ::: danger
 By doing this, you bypass the safety measure associated with Method 1, which requires you to prove that you own the new address.
-If you make a typo here, there is no way to undo it and **your minipool's rewards will essentially be lost forever**.
+If you make a typo here, there is no way to undo it and **your minipool's rewards will be lost forever**.

 We **strongly** encourage you to use the test transaction mechanism before confirming this, and if possible, use Method 1 instead.
 :::
 ::::

 Once this is done, you will **no longer be able to change your withdrawal address using the `set-withdrawal-address` command**.
-To change it, you will need to send a signed transaction to your minipool from its **active** withdrawal address (the one you just switched to).
+To change it, you will need to send a signed transaction from your **active** withdrawal address (the one you just switched to).
 The Rocket Pool website has a function to help you do this.